PranshuSachan003/Calculator/division.md

 And I type in "number"
 And I press "equals")

-  Then (I see the "divided number with negative sign if any number is negative else with positive sign" as the result)
+  Then (I see the "divided number with -ve sign if any number is -ve else with +ve sign" as the result)

   Scenario: (Division isn't symmetric)